mar628/summit-scholars/README.md

-# 🎓 AcademIQ Tuition Management System
+# 🎓 Summit Scholars Tuition Management System

 > A custom-built tuition management system designed to automate and streamline the workflow of small-scale tutors.